egunduz/SensorDataInterpreter/HELP.md

         - Use MongoDB Compass or similar tools to manage the database:
             - Host: `localhost`
             - Port: `27017`
-            - Database: `sensorOperationalDB`
+            - Database: `sensorStatisticalDB`
-            - Conn URL: `mongodb://localhost:27017/sensorOperationalDB`
+            - Conn URL: `mongodb://localhost:27017/sensorStatisticalDB`
             - Collection: `sensor_status_changes`

 - **ActiveMQ**: Central message queue for asynchronous communication.
     - Configured to use the `vm://localhost` broker.
-    - It in not persistent by default, but can be configured to be persistent.
+    - It is not persistent by default, but can be configured to be persistent.

 - **Swagger UI**: API documentation and testing interface.
     - Accessed at `http://localhost:8080/swagger-ui` (if using the default port).